krnbr/mocks/README.md

 This one is for mocking the oauth2 token endpoint and a mock resource endpoint /ping

-Oauth2 Token endpoint is mainly focused for the client credentials grant type
+Oauth2 Token endpoint is mainly focused for the client credentials grant type.

 **These are the mocked endpoint details:-**